 - Nerdy Boys, Fat Girls, and Access to Sex by Sarah Martin

 The entire book Models: Attract Women Through Honesty by Mark Manson (my very favourite in the dating genre!) is pretty much centered on how to be confident and make this visible.
 The crucial point is about being non-needy.
-That is, being comfortable with who you are rather that relying too much on external validation.
+That is, being comfortable with who you are rather than relying too much on external validation.

 If you are interested in a given women, you shouldn’t be afraid to show it to her.
 A lot of behaviors considered creepy are centered around concealing sexual intentions.
 At the same time, if she turns you down you should be fine with that.
 Sure, it’s not what you dreamed of, but at the same time - being needy and having her decision affect your self-worth is unsexy.